Newfoundland dog, Henry at 17 monthsAt 17 months of age, Henry has lost some puppy fat and has leaned down to 61 kilos.

 Newfoundland Henry enjoying winter

-Henry didn't experience snow at home last year and relished the novelty this time around.
+Henry didn't experience snow at home the previous year and enjoyed the novelty this time around.

-Henry at 28 months has leaned right down to around 61.5 kilos, which surprised us as he has consistently lost weight over the past few months.
+Henry at 28 months had leaned right down to around 61.5 kilos, which surprised us as he had consistently lost weight over the last few months.

 Newfoundland dog Henry

-However, he is in fine condition and spirit...
+However, he remained in fine condition and spirit...

-...and the fact that we exercise him much more now that his bones have developed has no doubt been the largest contributing factor.
+...and the fact that we exercised him much more because his bones had developed has no doubt been the largest contributing factor.